babelsociety/website/content/blog/in-depth-economy/index.md

 Otherwise, this necessity may trigger one or more projects to improve production in other industries.
 It will have a cascading effect throughout the whole supply chain and potentially the whole society.

 That's how we can choreograph a large scale change starting from individual needs.
-Each production group will decide for themselves on how to improve production, ensuring autonomy while avoiding having to strictly coordinate millions of people.
+Each production group decides for itself on how to improve production, ensuring autonomy while avoiding strict coordination between millions of people.
 All we need to agree on is the new numbers we need to reach, that's all.
-Incidentally this is the same concept used by market economies.
+Incidentally, this is the same mechanism used by market economies.

 ### How would it look like?